-Foreclosure is when a house owner fails to pay their mortgage on time, which leads to banks or other lenders evicting the mortgage holder from the house.
-The lenders then try to sell the house to recover some of the mortgage costs or at least break even.
+Foreclosure is when a house owner fails to pay their mortgage on time, which leads to banks or other lenders evicting them from the property.
+The lenders or banks then try to sell the house to recover some of the mortgage costs or at least break even.

-Different Types of Foreclosed Homes
+Types of Foreclosed Homes

 In this type of foreclosure, what follows soon after the eviction is a ‘sheriff sale’.
 It constitutes a bidding sale system where the opening bid is always placed by the lender.
 The mortgage owner can take part in the bidding process but it is very unlikely that they’d succeed.

 If no action is taken by the borrower in terms of resuming payments, a second notice is warranted; the “Notice of Trustee Sale” filed 30 to 120 days later.
 This notice sets the auction venue, date, and time.

 Advantages of Buying a Foreclosed Home